A model of person-centred rehabilitation

 - includes all intervention with disabled people, including the provision of equipment and delivery of personal care and support,

 - must include the ‘front-line services’, the people and the teams involved

 Is the framework valid?
 The evidence used to develop it is substantial, though more is needed to prove validity.
 The most robust evidence of reality is that almost all attempts to improve patient-centred care have failed.
 And none of the attempts has tried to change a whole organisation.

 Most of the remaining attributes identified are good attributes of good service but are not specific to being patient-centred.

 Organisations are unlikely to establish being patient-centred as their central value immediately.
-Organisations who intend to deliver patient-centred services do not look at every policy and decision to ask, “Is this decision focused on delivering a patient-centred approach?”
+Organisations that intend to deliver patient-centred services do not look at every policy and decision to ask, “Is this decision focused on delivering a patient-centred approach?”

-- the managers of rehabilitation teams can be educated in this model and the biopsychosocial model of illness, because it is central to patient-centred care
+- the managers of rehabilitation teams can be educated in this model and the biopsychosocial model of illness because it is central to patient-centred care